home-assistant/home-assistant.io/source/_integrations/bond.markdown

   - '@prystupa'
 ---

 Duplicates your RF remote control.

 Supported devices:

 - Ceiling fans
 - Shades
 - Fireplaces

-## Configuration via UI
+## Configuration

 To use Bond controlled devices in your installation, add your Bond hub host and access token from the integrations page.